Dwarf Pike Cichlid |

 Of a hatch of about 100 fry, I get about 65% males, which isn't bad though the females are much better looking.
 I don't have a community display tank, but I believe the "gentle pike" would be a welcome addition to any display of small to medium-sized South American cichlids.

-Michigan for collecting the wild fish in the Rio Purus of Brazil and to Wayne Leibel who encouraged me in Cleveland to obtain at least one pair.
+Many thanks to Mike Zebrowski of Michigan for collecting the wild fish in the Rio Purus of Brazil and to Wayne Leibel who encouraged me in Cleveland to obtain at least one pair.

 References